dlmitc3/Zillow_Regression_Project/README.md

 **PROJECT DESCRIPTION**

-the Zillow Data Science team was asked to predict the values of single unit properties.
+The Zillow Data Science team was asked to predict the values of single unit properties.

-GOALS
+**GOALS**

 Predict the values of single unit properties using property data from the Zillow database on the Codeup SQL.
 The focus will be the properties with a transaction during the "hot months" of May-August, 2017.